...And I Return to Nothingness: Critical reception

 The EP received acclaim from critics.
-Distorted Sound stated that "For a band that have endured considerable adversity to get to this point, …And I Return To Nothingness is one hell of a statement to reassure everyone that Lorna Shore are going absolutely nowhere.
+Dan McHugh from Distorted Sound stated that "For a band that have endured considerable adversity to get to this point, ...And I Return To Nothingness is one hell of a statement to reassure everyone that Lorna Shore are going absolutely nowhere.
 The acquisition of Ramos is going to send the quartet soaring to new heights, and the new material sounds as invigorating and vicious as ever.
 The only minor downside is that there are only three tracks to sink your teeth into, but if this offering is anything to go by then whatever follows is going to knock our teeth down our throats."
 New Transcendence praised the EP saying, "In 2020, I boldly claimed that Lorna Shore's Immortal stood as one of the finest contributions to deathcore in recent history (possibly ever).
 I still stand by that—it was impressive then, it's impressive now and it fails to falter with age.
 What I didn't elaborate much on was concern that it would be tough to top.
-However, I would submit that any of the songs on …And I Return to Nothingness tower over any corollary song on Immortal, and, in keeping, just about anything else deathcore has seen in the interim between the two releases.
+However, I would submit that any of the songs on ...And I Return to Nothingness tower over any corollary song on Immortal, and, in keeping, just about anything else deathcore has seen in the interim between the two releases.
 If Lorna Shore weren't the undisputed kings of the genre then, they certainly are now—as I can think of very few bands who have been as consistently thrilling or have as consistently pushed the envelope in turns of their own growth or the constraints of the genre they play within.
-Lorna Shore are in indominable force as proved on …And I Return to Nothingness, nothing more and certainly nothing less."
+Lorna Shore are in indominable force as proved on ...And I Return to Nothingness, nothing more and certainly nothing less."

 Rock 'N' Load praised the EP saying, "Lorna Shore have done what many bands fail to.
 For most, the rockiness of the last two years would have been enough for them to call it a day, but by preserving and fighting against the odds, Lorna Shore have created a new standard for a genre that is becoming increasingly oversaturated by repetitive sound.
-From the outright incredible musicianship of all members and the slightly over the top, theatrical approach the band have taken with their evolved sound, I'm confident in saying Lorna Shore will become one of Deathcore’s largest titans."
+From the outright incredible musicianship of all members and the slightly over the top, theatrical approach the band have taken with their evolved sound, I'm confident in saying Lorna Shore will become one of Deathcore's largest titans."
 Ricky Aarons writing for Wall of Sound reviewed the EP and title track stating: "The band continue with the epic vehicle of destruction, but change tact slightly, in a way that's reminiscent of their previous work...
 The technical detail and speed to the riffs are incredible.
 Once again Ramos doesn't skip a detail in every lyric he sounds...
 He considers which lines end in a high or low and these minute details are make-or-break.
 Instead of the song focusing on breakdown ferocity it's more about stead-fast blast beats and the technical element of this wonderful band."